5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/agriculture/uk_landuse.md

 {% include
 	image.html
 	image="Fig1.png"
-	caption="A: Observed CORINE land use, B: Model simulated land use for the baseline period (majority land use type for each grid cell shown), C: Model simulated land use with 20% decrease in precipitation."
+	caption="(Left): Observed CORINE land use, (middle): Model simulated land use for the baseline period (majority land use type for each grid cell shown), (Right): Model simulated land use with 20% decrease in precipitation"
 %}

 ### Results